Enrique246/MyBookCloud/README.md

 - Current book search displaying correctly.
 - Button counting if user like experience.
 - Recent search history displaying correctly.
+- Like button displays the name of the search when double clicked.

 [Link to homework website](https://enrique246.github.io/project1/ "My Book Cloud")